Zelix KlassMaster - Documentation

 • use the ZKM Script obfuscateFlowExclude statement to exclude performance critical methods from flow obfuscation.

 Also, flow obfuscation can expose bugs in some JVMs and particularly in some JITs.
 This is more likely to happen if you use the aggressive option and it is much less likely to occur if you use the light option.
 Be sure to test your code in every environment in which it must run.
+NB: The previously supported extraAggressive option is now deprecated because of the presence JVM bugs.

 Encrypt String literals

-When the "Encrypt String literals" option is set to normal, Zelix KlassMaster will replace your string literals with encrypted strings and add instructions to your bytecode that will decrypt the strings at runtime.
+When the "Encrypt String literals" option is set to normal, Zelix KlassMaster™ will replace your string literals with encrypted strings and add instructions to your bytecode that will decrypt the strings at runtime.
 The aggressive setting goes further by removing any static final String constants that can be left unencrypted when the normal setting is used.
 The compatibility of the aggressive setting depends upon the compiler that generated the bytecode.
-It works fine with the Sun, IBM, Symantec, Microsoft and Jikes compilers that we have tested.
+It works fine with the Oracle and IBM compilers that we have tested.
 If you use another compiler and experience problems with your aggressive string encrypted bytecode then use the normal setting instead.

 The flow obfuscate setting is the same as the aggressive setting except that it flow obfuscates the decryption methods automatically inserted into your bytecode.
 This makes the decryption methods harder to decompile but, as with all flow obfuscation, it can expose bugs in some VMs and JITs.
-Note that the String Encryption flow obfuscate setting is quite independent of the "Obfuscate Control Flow" setting.
-You can use one without the other.
+Note that the String Encryption flow obfuscate setting is quite independent of the Obfuscate Control Flow option.

 To switch off String encryption, you should set the "Encrypt String literals" option to none.